 Working abroad can be an adventure so say adios to rainy old Britain and go and discover the job and work experience opportunities on offer in sunny Spain

 With almost 300,000 British citizens currently living in Spain, the Spanish job market coupled with the country's Mediterranean way of life, appears to be a popular choice for Brits who want to work overseas.

-Spain has a strong tourism industry, with 60 million visitors arriving each year.
+Spain has a strong tourism industry, welcoming over 60 million visitors in 2013 .
 Cataluña is Spain's most popular destination, followed by the Balearic Islands, the Canary Islands and Andalucía.
 With a high percentage of British tourists visiting Spain during the summer months, there is always a need for English-speaking workers in many of the hotspots.

 To find out which sectors need workers, use the region-specific search on EURES Job Search .

 For the latest skilled jobs in Spain, search Xpat Jobs - Spain .

 In Spain, work experience is held in high regard.
 Before applying for graduate positions, students are expected to have completed two to three years of work experience.

 If you're interested in training to teach English, then consider the Barcelona-based academy TEFL Iberia.

 You can apply to work as an English language assistant through the British Council - Language Assistants in Spain